Degrees of freedom (mechanics)

 In physics, the number of degrees of freedom (DOF) of a mechanical system is the number of independent parameters required to completely specify its configuration or state.
 That number is an important property in the analysis of systems of bodies in mechanical engineering, structural engineering, aerospace engineering, robotics, and other fields.

-As an example, the position of a single railcar (engine) moving along a track has one degree of freedom because the position of the car can be completely specified by a single number expressing its distance along the track from some chosen origin.
-A train of rigid cars connected by hinges to an engine still has only one degree of freedom because the positions of the cars behind the engine are constrained by the shape of the track.
+As an example, the position of a train has one degree of freedom because it can be completely specified by a single value expressing the locomotive's distance along the track.
+Meanwhile, a basic automobile has three DOF as its position can be defined by forward-reverse drive, side-to-side inertia, and rotation.
+A rigid body has at most six DOF, three of translation and three of rotation.

+The traditional humanoid arm can be expressed as a kinematic chain with seven DOF, consisting of the three rotation axes of both the shoulder and wrist, as well as the single axis of the elbow.

+Overview

+As an example, the position of a train has one degree of freedom because it can be completely specified by a single value expressing the locomotive's distance along the track—which in turn controls the distance of its dependents, the attached cars.

 For a second example, an automobile with a very stiff suspension can be considered to be a rigid body traveling on a plane (a flat, two-dimensional space).
-This body has three independent degrees of freedom consisting of two components of translation (which together specify its position) and one angle of rotation (which specifies its orientation).
-Skidding or drifting is a good example of an automobile's three independent degrees of freedom.
+This body has three independent DOF consisting of two components of translation (i.e. drive and inertia) which together specify its position and one angle of rotation specifying its orientation.
+Drifting is an example of all three independent DOF of an automobile being used.

-The position and orientation of a rigid body in space are defined by three components of translation and three components of rotation, which means that the body has six degrees of freedom.

-To ensure that a mechanical device's degrees of freedom neither underconstrain nor overconstrain it, its design can be managed using the exact constraint method.
+The number of DOF is an important property in the analysis of systems of bodies in mechanical engineering, structural engineering, aerospace engineering, robotics, and other fields.